ajoshua01/AI-TSP/README.md

 as you go and set the Print method to produce that output that path.
 The greedy algo can call Print once it\'s done.

-Sample Implementation: Pathing by moving to the first available node, regardless of whether it has been seen before.
+Sample Implementation: Pathing by moving to the first never visited node regardless of whether it has been seen before.

 ```